peterwzhang/efficient-agent-requests/README.md

 1. Put the feedback.sh script into the root directory
 2. Add the contents of copilot-instructions.md to your agent instructions
+3. (Optional) Add additional instructions for code generation to the bottom of the instructions.
-3. Prompt your AI agent and it will run the script to ask for further instructions after each task
+4. Prompt your AI agent and it will run the script to ask for further instructions after each task
-4. Respond with further instruction (you can also ask it to use other tools)
+5. Respond with further instruction (you can also ask it to use other tools here)

 In order to stop, just tell the agent to stop when it asks you for the next instructions.